flatcar/Flatcar/draft.md

   initiatives.
 - Advising the Steering Committee on technical implications of non-technical decisions.

+### Founding mandate

+In addition to the responsibilities above, the founding-term Technical Committee is specifically tasked with defining, before its term ends, the rules that will govern the Committee and its member selection from the second term onward (these rules are not fixed forever and may themselves be revised later — see "Changes to this charter" below).
+This includes at least:

+- The number of seats.
+- Candidate and voter eligibility.
+- The selection model (election, appointment, nomination plus vote, or otherwise).
+- Term length, staggering, and term limits.
+- Company representation limits, if any.
+- Vacancy, removal, and Emeritus rules.

+These rules should be published as an update to this charter before the founding term ends, and adopted by the Maintainers per the amendment process described in "Changes to this charter" below.

 ## What the Technical Committee does not do

 The Technical Committee sets technical direction.
 It should not sit in the path of